 Significant contributors to the V4 were also the Cai and Shuman labs at Mount Sinai, and the Blair lab at UCLA.
 It builds on the Golshani, Silva, and Khakh UCLA labs' initiative coordinated by Daniel Aharoni of making Mark Schnitzer's pioneering invention (Nature Methods 2011) open source.

 Miniscope V4 uses wide-field fluorescence imaging to record neural activity in awake, freely moving mice.
+The Varioptics electrowetting lens allows electronic focussing.
 V4 miniscopes from LabMaker come fully-assembled, tested, and ready to use.
-It is compatible with the Data Acquisition System (DAQ) with V4 firmware.

 New orders can be shipped out in 5-7 working days from the date of ordering.

 is straightforward when you follow the detailed UCLA step-by-step instructions. (requires prior registration with miniscope.org)